To speak to an advisor about the LL.M program, please email email@example.com.

-Applicants for admission to the Master of Laws (LL.M.) degree program at Cleveland-Marshall College of Law at Cleveland State University must have received the first degree in law from an accredited U.S. law school or an equivalent law school from another English-speaking country that follows the common law system.
+Applicants for admission to the Master of Laws (LL.M.) degree program at Cleveland State University College of Law must have received the first degree in law from an accredited U.S. law school or an equivalent law school from another English-speaking country that follows the common law system.
 Graduates from other foreign law schools will be admitted as candidates for the LL.M. degree only upon submission of evidence of knowledge of the English language and the common law system sufficient to permit the candidate to conduct advanced studies.
 Such students may be required to take one or two core common law courses (Contracts, Property, and/or Torts) that may be included in the credits required for the LL.M. degree.

-For admission to the LL.M. program at the CSU Cleveland-Marshall College of Law, an applicant must present:
+For admission to the LL.M. program at the CSU College of Law, an applicant must present:

 - A proven record of scholastic accomplishment in legal studies